-Welcome to the Graduate Program in Communication at Purdue University celebrates a long and distinguished history, having granted doctoral degrees since 1948 and having offered masters degrees since 1947.
+Communication studies at Purdue University celebrates a long and distinguished history, having offered masters degress since 1947 and granted doctoral degrees since 1948.
 As our field has developed over time, Purdue faculty and graduate students have been at the forefront leading those advancements in discovery, learning, and engagement.

-Our award winning faculty are some of the top scholars in our field who have made major theoretical, methodological and applied contributions to the study of Communication.
+Our award winning faculty are some of the top scholars in our field and have made major theoretical, methodological and applied contributions to the study of Communication.
 Our faculty are also some of the most prolific scholars in the field.
-Indeed, the Chronicle of Higher Education's "Top Research University Faculty Scholar Productivity Index" for 2007 placed Purdue at # 2 in the nation.
+Indeed, the Chronicle of Higher Education's "Top Research University Faculty Scholar Productivity Index" for 2007 placed Purdue at No. 2 in the nation.

 Our interpersonal, health, and organizational areas of study all ranked in the top 10 in the 2004 NCA repulational study of doctoral programs.
-The current ComVista rankings place Purdue at # 4 in Interpersonal and Organizational Communication, and #2 in Health Communication.
-In addition, our public relations area was rated as one of 16 "Premier Programs for Graduate Study in Public Relations" based on nominations from PR faculty across the country (Baxter, 2002).
+The current ComVista rankings place Purdue at No. 4 in Interpersonal and Organizational Communication, and No. 2 in Health Communication.
+In addition, our Public Relations area was rated as one of 16 "Premier Programs for Graduate Study in Public Relations" based on nominations from PR faculty across the country (Baxter, 2002).

 Another strength of our graduate program is its diversity.
 Our graduate student community consists of individuals from China, Germany, India, Lebanon, South Korea, Turkey, and the United States, to name a few.
 Our community members' diversity contributes to the diversity of thought that you will find in our program.
 In addition, our faculty and graduate students embrace diverse approaches to research.

 With very best wishes,

-Ph.D.Director of Graduate Studies
+Ph.D., Director of Graduate Studies